Continued from – “Shakedown Cruise – Verplanck to Provincetown”

 “That was on the chart,” said Dad.
 “I thought I was well clear of it.
 The damn thing was supposed to be a quarter of a mile away!”

-Peter poked his head up to contribute.
-“That’s why you get the update.”
+Peter poked his head up, smirking.
+“That’s why you buy the update.”

 Checking the front of the boat, we saw that we had hit dead on.
 Bullseye.
 The only bright yellow buoy in the middle of the big ocean, and we clocked it.
-Not only that, but the anchor was still on the bow.
-We hadn’t gotten around to stowing it yet, and the metal crossbar was slightly bent, with a smudged of yellow paint in the middle.
-Our bouy plow!
+Thankfully, due to procrastination, our anchor was still out on the bow.
+We hadn’t gotten around to stowing it yet.
+The metal crossbar was slightly bent, with a smudge of yellow paint in the middle.
+Our buoy plow!

-Earlier that day, Dad had been bragging how he wore yellow New York cabbie paint as a badge of honor on his shitty cars.
+Earlier that day, Dad had been bragging about how he wore yellow cabbie paint as a badge of honor on his shitty cars.
 A testimony to New York City traffic battles.
-Today he rushed forward to scrub the paint off before we went in to port.
+Today he rushed forward to scrub the paint off before we went into a foreign port.
 No damage to the boat, hopefully the buoy is OK.
 A gentle wake up call.
 In the land of fog and icebergs we will have to be vigilant.

 On the electronic chart our boat headed for the crack in the land that is St. John’s harbor.
-Dana was on the helm, extra eyes since two sets of ours had missed the buoy after all.
+Dana was on the helm, extra eyes since our two sets had missed the buoy after all.
 Nothing but fog.
 But then my eyes squinted on a forming shape, something emerging to port.
-Land, houses.
+A dark line.
+Land, then houses.
 The fog was lifting, for the first time in days.
 Slowly the veil pulled back, curtains parting on beautiful green and red cliffs, a narrow split in the rugged shoreline, a natural gateway guarding a nestled harbor.
-And the smell of land again overwhelmed me, of soil and conifers.
-Fishing boats charged into the harbor, and a whale spouted by the entrance, showing itself finally in a fanfare of spouts and tail flips.
+The smell of land swept out to us and overwhelmed me, soil and conifers.
+Fishing boats charged into the bay, and a whale breached by the entrance, showing itself finally in a fanfare of spouts and tail flips.
 I smiled, excited.
 We’d come through the fog.